/**

 */ inline SendTemplatedEmailRequest& WithReturnPathArn(const char* value) { SetReturnPathArn(value); return *this;} /** *A list of tags, in the form of name/value pairs, to apply to an email that

-* you send using SendTemplatedEmail
+* you send using SendTemplatedEmail.
+Tags correspond to

 * characteristics of the email that you define, so that you can publish email